How can we protect our natural environment?

 This water has been clean and plentiful – so far.
 Drinking pristine water from our taps is a luxury most other places in the world do not have.
 How do we sustain this quality of water for the future?

-How will we protect our community against natural diasters?
+How will we protect our community against natural disasters?

 The Greater Christchurch area is prone to such natural hazards as flooding, earthquake and tsunami.
 We know some areas are more at risk than others, so should we discourage development in such areas?

-These are areas prone to liquefaction (the shaking of ground during an earthquake that can cause the ground to liquefy).
-Should we avoid developing at risk areas when planning for future growth or rely on engineering solutions to these risks?
+These are areas prone to liquefaction (the shaking of the ground during an earthquake that can cause the ground to liquefy).
+Should we avoid developing at-risk areas when planning for future growth or rely on engineering solutions to these risks?

 It's many years since a major earthquake affected the Greater Christchurch area, but experts predict the big one's coming.
 Should we take this into account in planning the nature and location of future facilities, roads, services and housing areas?

 Our water's really good:

 There are only two places in the world where you can enjoy drinking untreated water straight from the tap – one is Evian in France and the other is Christchurch.
 Try the water in Dunedin or Auckland and then consider whether we're doing enough to protect our water supply.

 56 million cubic metres of water are pumped from the Christchurch – West Melton aquifer annually for domestic water use.
 The greatest use of water goes for activities such as watering gardens and washing cars.
 In urban areas the larger the section size the more water we use on our gardens.
 Washing a car with a hose uses the same amount of water consumed by a family over one week.
 How can we better conserve our excellent water?

 Our greatest threats are from flooding and earthquakes: